-(3) Number of shares subject to options that were immediately exercisable or are exercisable within 60 days from April 29, 2013, and restricted share units that are exercisable within 60 days after April 29, 2013.
+(3) Number of shares subject to options that were immediately exercisable or are exercisable within 60 days from April 1, 2016, and restricted share units that vest within 60 days after April 1, 2016.

 (4) The address for Messrs.
 Shwed and Nacht is c/o Check Point Software Technologies Ltd., 5 Ha'solelim St., Tel Aviv, Israel.
 Except as may be provided by applicable community property laws, Messrs.
 Shwed and Nacht have sole voting and investment power with respect to their ordinary shares.